Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 Source JSON Format
 ==================

-Firefox expects links data in a JSON object with top level keys each providing an array of tile objects.
-The keys correspond to the different types of links:
+Firefox expects links data in a JSON object with a top level "directory" key providing an array of tile objects.
-``directory``, ``suggested``, and ``enhanced``.

 Example
 -------